John E. Butler

-John Edward Butler (July 6, 1836 – June 25, 1889) was an American politician, lawyer, and newspaper editor from Maine.
-Butler, a Republican from Biddeford, Maine, served two single year terms in the Maine Senate (1873–74).
-Butler, a Free Will Baptist, was born in Berwick, Maine and attended Bowdoin College without graduating.
+John Edward Butler (July 6, 1836 – June 25, 1889) was an American politician, lawyer, and newspaper editor.
 He was a delegate to the 1872 Republican National Convention and editor of the Biddeford Union and Journal newspaper.
+He served two single-year terms in the Maine Senate (1873–74).
+Butler, a Free Will Baptist, was born in Berwick, Maine and attended Bowdoin College, apparently without graduating.